idarsi/ansible-role-firewalld/README.md

 This ansible role is meant for easier firewalld management specially with ipsets.

-Uses only firewall-cmd command, not any firewalld ansible module.
+Uses only firewall-cmd command, not any firewalld ansible modules.

 Requirements
 ------------